TellAnAx/nutinaqua/README.md

 ### Nutrient budget

 - **Permutations**
-  - simulate normally distributed digestibility
+  - normalize nutrient inputs to 1 kg feed
   - conduct statistical test to check whether contribution of water is significantly greater than 0
   - extract data so that probability can be calculated for occurrences